jesseleite/caravel/README.md

     ];
 ```

-Your model's `$fillable` property is very important as it tells Caravel which fields need form input rendering.

-The public `$caravel` property contains field modifiers and validation rules.
-These are optional, and there are two ways to approach such configuration on a field:
+Your model's `$caravel` property allows you to define fillable fields, field modifiers, validation rules, etc. for the purpose of creating and updating in Caravel.
+You are not required to set the `$fillable` property for the purpose of Caravel.
+There are two ways to approach configuring a field:

-1. Shorthand string, which allows you to quickly specify field type (eg. `type:simplemde`), field modifiers (eg. `unlist`), as well as Laravel validation rules.
+1. Shorthand string configuration, which allows you to quickly specify field type (eg. `type:simplemde`), field modifiers (eg. `unlist`), as well as [Laravel Validation](https://laravel.com/docs/validation#available-validation-rules) rules.
 Using pipe `|` separators for specifying multiple modifiers.

-2. More advanced configuration requires nesting array elements for `type`, `modifiers`, `rules`, `label` and `help`.
+2. Nested array configuration, which allows you to nest array elements for `type`, `modifiers`, `rules`, `label`, `help`, and `relation`.

 ## Available Field Types